Content 1100 styling change to allow custom header

 Internal communication

-Talking Audit is our monthly online news publication, supporting the cascade of progress and updates aligned to our strategic priorities for Audit (Empowering Our People, Delivering Sustainable Quality, Supporting Seamless Delivery, and Maintaining Robust Growth).
-We are increasingly shaping our storytelling around our Future of Audit vision, all of which underpin our ambition to become the most trusted firm.
+We have a monthly online news publication, Talking Audit, that supports the cascade of progress and updates aligned to our strategic priorities for Audit (Empowering Our People, Delivering Sustainable Quality, Supporting Seamless Delivery, and Maintaining Robust Growth).
+We have continued to shape our communication around our Audit of the Future vision, all of which underpins our ambition to become the most trusted firm.

-To ensure leadership are informed on topical updates (from economic, regulatory and governance to strategy, quality and people matters), monthly calls for the Audit partner and director population are hosted via Teams, supported with the opportunity to ask questions and complementary key messages and actions.
+To ensure leadership are informed on topical updates (from economic, regulatory and governance issues to strategy, quality and people matters), monthly calls for the Audit partner and director population are hosted via Teams, including the opportunity to ask questions and discuss complementary key messages and actions.

-A regional roadshow schedule also supports both leadership visibility and colleague opportunity to have open and honest dialogue in an informal face-to-face setting, with conversation themes informing all our communications.
+A regional roadshow schedule for colleagues at all levels further supports both leadership visibility and the ability for colleagues to have open and honest dialogue in an informal face-to-face setting with leaders.

 • Provide insights, and maintain open and honest two-way communication.